SamuelSchepp/unitybuildtool/README.md

 :warning: Only use this tool in a project with source control since some build settings will be overwritten. :warning:

-Only Unity Hub (https://blogs.unity3d.com/2018/01/24/streamline-your-workflow-introducing-unity-hub-beta/) Unity3D versions can be defined with `unityVersion`.

 ## Features

 * Easy use in CI environment, because